Philosophical fiction Psychological fiction Crime fiction Crime Guilt Redemption Poverty Psychology Morality Alienation Nihilism

 Copyright info

-Crime and Punishment by Fyodor Dostoevsky is believed to be out of copyright restrictions only in the United States.
+Crime and Punishment by Fyodor Dostoevsky is believed to be in the public domain in the United States only.
 It may still be copyrighted in other countries.
-If you are not located in the United States, you must check your local laws to make sure that the contents of this eBook are free from copyright restrictions in the country where you are located in before downloading Crime and Punishment in PDF or ePub.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading Crime and Punishment in PDF or ePub.

 These collections include Crime and Punishment: